-This study is a first effort to quantify the impact of a constellation of wide-swath altimeters on ocean analyses and forecasts.
-In the future, OSSEs should be performed in regions characterized by high mesoscale variability (e.g. western boundary currents) to better assess the impact of measurement errors in regions with a large signal-to-noise ratio.
-The sensitivity of results to the model spatial resolution should be assessed by performing OSSEs with a fully eddy-resolving ocean model (e.g. 1/36°).
-Finally, a full and accurate characterization of wide-swath altimeter error spectra (Ubelmann et al., 2017) would allow the design of highly realistic OSSEs, improving the definition of the error covariances required to combine wide-swath altimetry data and OGCMs through data assimilation techniques.
+This study represents a first effort to quantify the impact of a constellation of wide-swath altimeters on ocean analyses and forecasts.
+In the future, OSSEs should be performed in regions characterized by high mesoscale variability (i.e. western boundary currents) to better assess the impact of measurements errors in regions with large signal to noise ratio.
+The sensitivity of results to the model spatial resolution should be assessed by performing OSSEs with a fully eddy resolving ocean model

+(e.g. 1/36°).
+Finally, a full and accurate characterization of wide-swath altimeters error spectrum (Ubelmann et al., 2017) would allow the design of highly realistic OSSEs, improving the definition of the error covariances required to combine wide-swath altimetry data and OGCMs through data assimilation techniques.

 Acknowledgements.
-This work was supported by the European Space Agency (ESA) study on the potential role of wide-swath altimetry for the evolution of the European Union Copernicus Programme (contract ESA-Mercator Ocean No. 4000117621/16/NL/FF/gp).
+This work was supported by the European Space Agency (ESA) study on the potential role of wide-swath altimetry for the evolution of the European Union Copernicus Programme (contract ESA-Mercator Ocean n° 4000117621/16/NL/FF/gp).